01-edu/Branch-AI/one_md_per_day_format/piscine/Week3/w3day02.md

 ## Ressources
 https://machinelearningmastery.com/tutorial-first-neural-network-python-keras/

-# Exercice 1 Sequential
+# Exercise 1 Sequential

-The goal of this exercice is to learn to call the object `Sequential`.
+The goal of this exercise is to learn to call the object `Sequential`.

 1. Put the object Sequential in a variable named `model` and print the variable `model`.